-Many SEO techniques are hard to see.
-Identifying keywords, analyzing site visits and other technical strategies are important.
+Many marketing techniques are hard to see.
+Identifying keywords, analyzing site visits, and other technical strategies are important.
 But they’re not much to look at.
 That’s one of the reasons the colors of your website matter.

 The visual design of your site can have a big impact on the success of your business.
 Over 93% of shoppers place visual appeal and colors above other factors when shopping.
 If customers don’t like the look of your site, they might just leave – and never return.